daostack/arc.js-scripts/README.md

 * The "scripts" directory contains some useful scripts that you can use, for example:

-    Script | Purpose
+    Script | Method | Purpose
     ---------|----------
-    daoCreate | create a DAO given a json spec for the DAO daoParticipantsList | list participants in the given DAO, by reputation ethTransfer | transfer ETH from one account to another tokenTransfer | transfer tokens from one account to another tokenMint | mint tokens to an account
+    daoCreate | create | create a DAO given a json spec for the DAO daoParticipantsList | list | list participants in the given DAO, by reputation ethTransfer | transfer | transfer ETH from one account to another tokenTransfer | transfer | transfer tokens from one account to another tokenMint | mint | mint tokens to an account